 I didn’t want to slather a beautiful slice of watermelon all over with whipped cream.
 I wanted my fresh fruit to shine, and be the star of these summer cakes.

-Made of nothing but fresh fruit and topped with some cream, nuts and coconut, my towering fruit cakes are a healthy but impressive treat at any summer event.
+Made of nothing but fresh fruit and topped with some cream, nuts and coconut, my towering melon cakes are a healthy but impressive treat at any summer event.

 I was so excited to create tiered fruit cakes too!
 They look so regal and glorious on the table, and so fun to slice into.